 Meal planning is the number one way to take control of your budget and make sure you are eating a healthy diet, regardless of what types of food you are eating.
 Skip the last minute temptation to order pizza by planning everything out in advance, grocery shopping for only what you need, and then sticking to it!

 New Year = New You, right?
 This year, I'm actually going to plan out my menu each week and remember to post them for you!
-I've gone strict Paleo, but the kids and husband have a little wiggle room, so there may be a meal or two that I'm eating from the freezer while they splurge on a pizza or have pasta.
+I've gone strict Paleo, but the kids have a little wiggle room, so there may be a meal or two that I'm eating from the freezer while they splurge on a pizza or have pasta.
 I'm attempting to get them to go 100% Paleo too, but that's easier said than done!

 Even if you aren't strict Paleo (or Paleo at all!), I can guarantee you will find some delicious recipes here to try out!
 Unless you are vegan, then you might have an issue since we eat a lot of animal products in this house.
 You might be interested in some of the smoothie recipes I share though, since I don't do dairy.